 Would you be surprised I’ve never owned a set of impact sockets?

 Now onto the main attraction.
-This here is a 50′ auto retracting reel.
+This here is a 50′ auto-retracting reel.
 After my earlier post of the manual hand crank hose reel I’ve decided to return it.
-The main problem with that one is that it sticks out quite a it and with my narrow garage workspace I believe it would be more of a hinderance than a convenience.
+The main problem with that one is that it sticks out quite a lot and with my narrow garage workspace I believe it would be more of a hindrance than a convenience.
 I’ll list a few pros and cons below of this one.